2019–20 FPHL season: League changes

 Following the 2018–19 season, the league fully branded itself as the Federal Prospects Hockey League with a new FPHL logo.

-The Danbury Hat Tricks were announced as an expansion team on May 7, 2019, with Ffrmer FHL player Billy McCreary was announced a general manager and head coach.
+The Danbury Hat Tricks were announced as an expansion team on May 7, 2019, with Formee FHL player Billy McCreary was announced a general manager and head coach.
 The team is owned by DP 110 LLC, the same group that had recently purchased the Danbury Ice Arena.
 In April 2019, the Columbus, Georgia, city council voted to award a five-year lease to Ignite Pro Hockey, LLC at the Civic Center.
 On May 21, 2019, the league awarded an expansion team to Columbus and was named the Columbus River Dragons.
 The Delaware Thunder were announced as a member on May 29, 2019, owned by Delaware Pro Hockey LLC, an investment group led by Charlie Pens, who also served as the president and general manager of the team.
 In June 2019, the league's schedule revealed a tenth team for the 2019–20 season based in Michigan.
 On July 23, the Battle Creek Rumble Bees were announced.